chimaera66/InvadedSpace/README.md

 # InvadedSpace

-A classic basic space shooter.
+A classic basic space shooter.<br>
 Created as a schoolproject at Medieprogrammet, Blekinge Tekniska Högskola 2002

 Coding by: Richard Bengtsson and Peter Brunni<br>